iotaledger/iota-wiki/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 The IOTA wiki is a community development and we will review all pull-requests and issues posted to this repository.
-If you notice any errors, or feel we have ommited something, please feel free to create a pull request with any suggestions.
+If you notice any errors, or feel we have forgot something, please feel free to create a pull request with any suggestions.
 Larger content additions and suggestions can start as issues which can further be discussed with the team maintaining the page.
 Have a look at [CONTRIBUTING](.github/CONTRIBUTING.md).

 1. Fork the Project